theo-armour/agenda/3-0-entities/0-sacsem/0-wix-tips.md

 ## Title samples

+* Friday, October 11 at Perry's on Union: Rob Thompson, Chief Cultural officer of the Presidio Trust
 * Friday, October 4 at Perry's on Union: Mark Buell, Democratic Party mega-donor, real estate developer, and philanthropist
 * Friday, September 27 at Perry's on Union: Lori Brooke, co-founder of Neighborhoods United SF and Cow Hollow Neighborhood leader
 * Friday, July 26 at At Perry's On Union: SF City Attorney David Chu